 The Australian Urban Health Indicators (AusUrb-HI) project is developing a suite of new indicator data assets to help improve health and social infrastructure planning in urban and regional Australia.

 The project integrates Population Health Research Network (PHRN) Health Outcomes Data with Australian Urban Research Infrastructure Network (AURIN) Health Determinants data, including demographic, socioeconomic, health service and environmental data.
 This improves the understanding of the health of Australian urban and regional populations.

-The data will be de-indentified and integrated in the Secure Unified Research Environment (SURE) at the Sax Institute to deliver new insight by linking health outcomes and their determinants for improved health planning and decision making.
+De-identified data will be integrated in the Secure Unified Research Environment at the Sax Institute to deliver new insight by linking health outcomes and their determinants for improved health planning and decision making.

-This project enables improved health planning.
-The new indicators and metrics will provide invaluable insight to data-driven and evidence-based policy-making and planning in local, State and Commonwealth health and social infrastructure planning departments.
-This will lead to improved health outcomes such as more liveable neighbourhoods, improved health services, more targeted interventions, a reduction in preventable diseases and a reduction in the economic costs associated preventable diseases in Australia.
+The new indicators and metrics will provide invaluable insight to data-driven and evidence-based policy-making and planning in local, state and commonwealth health and social infrastructure planning departments.
+This will lead to improved health outcomes such as more liveable neighbourhoods, improved health services, more targeted interventions, a reduction in preventable diseases and a reduction in the economic costs associated with preventable diseases in Australia.

 Contact the ARDC